nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 574
 00:35:21,539 --> 00:35:25,305
-[SPEAKER_05]: engages with the submitter to say, what do you mean?
+[SPEAKER_05]: And it engages with the submitter to say, what do you mean?

 575
 00:35:25,285 --> 00:35:27,380